Surfing

 Typhoon Lagoon, Disney World Florida, USA

-Though there’s a lot to be distracted by at Florida’s Disney World – the monumental park comprising the Magical Kingdom, Hollywood Studios and the Epcot Centre – there’s really only once place to be when the temperature peaks: Typhoon Lagoon.
+Though there’s a lot to be distracted by at Florida’s Disney World — the monumental park comprising the Magic Kingdom, Animal Kingdom, Hollywood Studios, and Epcot — there’s really only one place to be when the temperature peaks: Typhoon Lagoon.
 Surrounded by a litany of water-based frivolity, Typhoon Lagoon is the signature attraction of the Disney water park area: a 2.5 acre, 3 million gallon wave pool, replete with 6-foot kahunas artificially pumped out every 90 seconds for your riding pleasure.
+But make sure to go during Disney’s surfing season because Typhoon Lagoon does close for refurbishment every year.

 Siam Park, Adeje, Tenerife

 They call it the number one water park in the world, and they aren’t lying.
-Siam Park is an Oriental-themed water attraction located in Costa Adeje, a suburb of Tenerife in the Spanish Canary Islands.
-Home to The Wave Palace (aka: the biggest wave pool in the world) Siam’s three-metre high barrels have attracted some of the world’s most reputable riders in recent summers; as a closing bash to the Las American Pro Tenerife Championship in February this year, 14 pros headed to the Wave Palace to flaunt their skills in an all-star artificial wave face off.
+Siam Park is a Thailand-themed water attraction located in Costa Adeje, a suburb of Tenerife in the Spanish Canary Islands.
+Home to The Wave Palace (aka: where you’ll find the biggest artificial waves in the world) Siam’s three-meter high barrels have attracted some of the world’s most reputable riders in recent summers.
+As a closing bash to the Las Americas Pro Tenerife Championship in February 2019, 14 pros headed to the Wave Palace to flaunt their skills in an all-star artificial wave face-off.
 Good times were had.

 Wavegarden Cove, Montgat, Spain

-As well as its impending constructions in the southern hemisphere, Basque-based Wavegarden will launch the first public and commercially operating complex on its own turf in spring this year, in the Mediterranean coastal town of Montgat, near Barcelona.
-Effectively a carbon copy of URBNSRF, the massive sail-shaped teal blue lagoon will deliver consistent sets of A-frame, left and right-handers to stoked local crowds who couldn’t get a look in at San Sebastian or Biarritz.
+As well as its impending constructions in the southern hemisphere, Basque-based Wavegarden launched the first public and commercially operating complex in the spring of 2019, in its Bristol, England, and Melbourne, Australia turf.
+Effectively a carbon copy of URBNSRF, the massive sail-shaped teal blue lagoon delivers consistent sets of A-frame, left and right-handers to stoked local crowds who couldn’t get a look in at San Sebastian or Biarritz.

 Eisbach, Munich